btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 - btcpay.store.cancreatenonapprovedpullpayments

 After that create a user for each store and assign them to the right store.

-// todo: write and add link on how to add roles and assign users to a store, should be link to docs.btcpayserver.org

 ## Setup a Bolt Cards provider